adrisec/staff-tester/README.md

 ## Supported platforms
 * Linux
 * !!
-Not working in some Windows - Need to check charset codec errors
+Not working in some Windows - Need to check more charset codec errors
 * Not tested in MAC OS X

 # Installation